Washington Nationals at Miami Marlins preview

-Preview: Jordan Yamamoto returns to action as Marlins continue series vs. Nationals
+Preview: Marlins wrap series vs. Nationals in final home game of 2019

 TV: FOX Sports Florida